dart-archive/usage/readme.md

 ## When do we send analytics data?

-We use an opt-in method for sending analytics information.
-There are essentially three states for when we send information:

-*Sending screen views* If the user has not opted in, the library will only send information about screen views.
-This allows tools to do things like version checks, but does not send any additional information.

-*Opt-in* If the user opts-in to analytics collection the library sends all requested analytics info.
+You can use this library in an opt-in manner or an opt-out one.
+It defaults to opt-out - data will be sent to Google Analytics unless the user explicitly opts-out.
+The mode can be adjusted by changing the value of the `Analytics.analyticsOpt` field.

+*Opt-out* In opt-out mode, if the user does not explicitly opt-out of collecting analytics (`Analytics.enabled = false`), the usage library will send usage data.

+*Opt-in* In opt-in mode, no data will be sent until the user explicitly opt-in to collection (`Analytics.enabled = true`).
 This includes screen views, events, timing information, and exceptions.

-*Opt-ing out* In order to not send analytics information, either do not call the analytics methods, or create and use the `AnalyticsMock` class.
-This provides an instance you can use in place of a real analytics object but each analytics method is a no-op.

 ## Other info